Putting Health Back into Endurance Sports

-Last week I wrote about how extreme amounts of exercise—amounts frequently undertaken by endurance athletes in so-called “ultra” sports events and training—are actually detrimental to one’s health and can accelerate aging.
+I’ve previous written about how extreme amounts of exercise—amounts frequently undertaken by endurance athletes in so-called “ultra” sports events and training—can actually be detrimental to one’s health and can accelerate aging.

 So for someone like myself who really enjoys doing long-distance athletic events, this is a worry.
 Fortunately, I’ve never had anything but the most trivial of injuries (e.g., sprained ankle trying to kick out of cycling pedals with dirt in my cleats), rarely get sick, and look younger than I am (or so everyone keeps telling me).

 I think I have stayed healthy by doing the following.
 By continuing in these practices, I hope to be able to do endurance events well into my 70s and 80s (since I really enjoy doing them).
 Please add your own tips in the comments forms below.

 - Eat well.
 Vital!
 First, the demands of endurance sports are so great that one needs adequate nutrition to prevent getting sick.
 Second, eating well allows one to train less by not putting on weight in the off-season.
 I can get away with training a quarter the amount a person who puts 10 pounds in the off-season, since I do not need to exercise just to lose weight.
 Eating well is so important that I posted this article on quick and healthy meals.

 - Train the minimum amount required to achieve goals.
 From 1996-2004 (the exception being 2003, a Paris-Brest-Paris and Ironman year for me), I had something of a reputation among friends for barely training—despite always having several high-endurance events scheduled each year—and this was not too far off base.
 During that time, not only was I working 40-60 hours/week, but there were plenty of non-athletic things I engaged in.
 So that is part of the reason.